IRLP Individual Remote Learning Plan

 My school sent me a Remote Learning Plan and I don’t agree with it.

 For example, COVID restrictions may prohibit some small group gatherings, like a social skills group or lunch bunch.
-You cannot demand, during a pandemic, that a school provide other kids for yours to socialize with.
+You cannot demand, during a pandemic, that a school provide other kids in person for yours to socialize with.

 Or, hands-on physical therapy, things like that.